tomerwolgithub/question-decomposition-to-sql/README.md

 # Weakly Supervised Text-to-SQL Parsing through Question Decomposition
-The official repository for the Finings of NAACL 2022 paper, titled "Weakly Supervised Text-to-SQL Parsing through Question Decomposition" by Tomer Wolfson, Daniel Deutch and Jonathan Berant.
+The official repository for the **Finings of NAACL 2022** paper, titled ***"Weakly Supervised Text-to-SQL Parsing through Question Decomposition"* by Tomer Wolfson, Daniel Deutch and Jonathan Berant**.

 This repository contains the code and data used in our paper: